mendzmartin/Tutorials/README.md

 # Tutorials

-> This repository contains several tutorials on different software topics with the intention of containing organized information in one place.
+> This repository contains several tutorials on different software topics with the intention of containing organized information in only one place.

 -----